AlexandraEL9/MOCA-app/README.md

 - screen reader accessibility (sr-only) [W3 schools](https://www.w3schools.com/bootstrap/tryit.asp?filename=trybs_ref_hlp_sr-only&stacked=h)

-- **Contributions**: Special thanks to contributors for code improvements and bug fixes.
+- **Contributions**: Special thanks to contributors on slack, and especially Thomas, Alan and Roo atTutor Support for helping me with the early versioning issues at the start of the project..

 ### Acknowledgements

 - **Resources**: Thanks to [Materialize](https://materializecss.com) and [Bootstrap](https://getbootstrap.com) for their design frameworks.
 - **Learning**: Acknowledgment to [Code Institute](https://codeinstitute.net/) for providing the foundational knowledge.
+-   My Mentor Excellence Ilesanmi for continuous helpful feedback.
+-   My tutor from EKC Group Rachel Furlong for support in Tutor meetings.